 Allyce Cathryn Johnson

+From 1971-1978, Allyce Cathryn Johnson became the first African American female to become a member of the Anne Arundel Community College Board of Trustees.
 The College, with its main campus located in Arnold Maryland, dedicated a classroom building to Ms. Johnson in 1982 at the school’s 20th-anniversary celebration.

-Allyce was born in 1913 in Texas to Samuel and Lena Watson.
+Allyce Cathryn was born in 1913 in Texas to Samuel and Lena Watson.
 By the time she was seven years old, she was living in Kansas with four sisters, one brother, and a cousin.
 Her father was a minister, and her mother was a homemaker and educator.
 Cathryn was one of the younger children in her family.
 When she was in her twenties, her doctors told her she should not expect to live more than six years.
 She proved them wrong – she died at the age of 83 in 1997.

-Allyce earned a bachelor’s degree at Tennessee State University and a master’s degree at Columbia University.
+Johnson earned a bachelor’s degree at Tennessee State University and a master’s degree at Columbia University.
 She began her teaching career in Greenville, South Carolina.
-She also taught in Bangkok, Thailand, was an instructor of elementary education at Atlanta University, and worked as a principal in Fulton County, Georgia for twenty years.
+She also taught in Bangkok, Thailand, was an instructor of elementary education at Atlanta University and worked as a principal in Fulton County, Georgia for twenty years.
 She accepted her first position as an educator in Anne Arundel County in 1964 as an elementary school teacher at the newly opened Tyler Heights Elementary School.
-In 1969 she became principal of Annapolis Elementary School.
-At her retirement from the Anne Arundel County Public School system, Mrs. Johnson was principal at Central Elementary School.
+In 1969 she became the principal of Annapolis Elementary School.
+At her retirement from the Anne Arundel County Public School system, Mrs. Johnson was the principal at Central Elementary School.
 By this time she was using a motorized wheelchair to move about the building.
 She was suffering from crippling arthritis.
 The children bonded with her immediately.
 At Central, she administered a special education program for children who had physical disabilities.

 During her lifetime, Johnson was an active member of the Alpha Kappa Alpha sorority.
 While living in the Atlanta area she was the director of the sorority’s South Atlantic region for five years.
-The region continues to present an award named after her.
+The region continues to present an award named after Johnson.
 She was also president of the Kappa Omega chapter in Atlanta in the early 1950s.